IanFinlayson/exploring-cs/chapter10.md

     print("Hello!")    # will never be printed
 ```

-This will never print the \"Hello!\" message, because Python leaves the
+This will never print the "Hello!" message, because Python leaves the
 function as soon as the `return` is done.
 No statements after that will
 be executed.